 Technically this is 3D printing, although the hardware is a re-jiggered carpentry tool.
 But falling prices for commercial 3D printers are opening up opportunities for regular users to run at-home research and development labs too.

 We’ve reported on quirky applications, such as 3D-printed cosmetics or “pocket parks” for greenery in unusual places.
 People have printed prosthetics that enable lame dogs to run, and artifacts that allow the blind to “see”.
 For every dubious app like 3D gun-printing, there’s a positive one like 3D printed food or housing.
+Find cheap 3D printer now in most cities near you.

 The cutesy newness of this tech is fast becoming ‘yesterday’.
 The genie is out of the bottle and game-changing applications are coming on fast.
 Today we pose the question – what will this new turn in manufacturing do to the environment?
 Tomorrow we’ll be back to kick around some answers.
 Get your thoughts together on where you stand on 3D printing – we want you in the chat.